 This includes workspaces already assigned to a different capacity.

-App workspace settings
+Assign from app workspace settings

-To move a workspace into capacity, you must have admin permissions to that workspace, and also capacity assignment permissions to that capacity.
-Notice that workspace admins can always remove a workspace from Premium capacity.
+You can also assign an app workspace to a Premium capacity from the settings of that workspace.
+To move a workspace into a capacity, you must have admin permissions to that workspace, and also capacity assignment permissions to that capacity.
+Note that workspace admins can always remove a workspace from Premium capacity.

-- Within Edit workspace, expand Advanced.
+Under Edit workspace, expand Advanced.

-Select the capacity that you want to assign this App workspace to.
+Select the capacity that you want to assign this app workspace to.

-Power BI Report Server product key)
+Power BI Report Server product key

-Within the Capacity settings tab of the Power BI admin portal, you will have access to your Power BI Report Server product key.
+On the Capacity settings tab of the Power BI admin portal, you will have access to your Power BI Report Server product key.
 This will only be available for Global Admins or users assigned the Power BI service administrator role and if you have purchase a Power BI Premium SKU.

 Selecting Power BI Report Server key will display a dialog contain your product key.
 You can copy it and use it with the installation.